garlick/pi-ted-envoy/README.md

     day: +8.830 kWH
 ```
+The _day_ value reflects only energy production.
+It is scraped directly
-The LED display just echos the _use_ number (without the minus sign),
+from the Envoy.
+The LED display just echos the _use_ number from the OLED
-so it can be seen from a distance.
+(without the minus sign), so it can be seen from a distance.

 The following packages, available in the Raspbian wheezy distro,
 are prerequisites for this project: